 Our Board of Directors has adopted stock ownership guidelines for directors, executive officers and other senior executives.
-These guidelines are a means to motivate directors and executives to perpetuate enduring shareholder value and to ensure that the interests of directors and executives are aligned with those of shareholders.
+These quidelines are a means to motivate directors and executives to perpetuate enduring shareholder value and to ensure that the interests of directors and executives are aligned with those of shareholders.

-The stock ownership guidelines require that all non-employee directors own share units (as defined below) of the Company's common stock with a value equal to four times the annual cash retainer, or \$220,000 in fiscal 2017.
-Until such time as a director has attained the applicable share ownership guideline, he or she is expected to retain 60% of the share units awarded to him or her by the Company.
+The stock ownership guidelines require that all non-employee directors own share units (as defined below) of the Company's common stock with a value equal to four times the annual cash retainer, or \$198,000 in fiscal 2018.
+Until such time as a director has attained the applicable share ownership guideline, he or she is expected to retain share units awarded to him or her by the Company, with certain allowances to sell in order to meet tax obligations.
 The guideline is automatically revised in the event that the annual retainer is changed.

-The Chief Executive Officer is required to hold share units with a value equal to three times his annual base salary rate, or \$2,250,000 in fiscal 2017.
+The Chief Executive Officer is required to hold share units with a value equal to three times his annual base salary rate, or \$2,250,000 in fiscal 2018.
 The guideline is automatically revised in the event that Mr. Wallstrom's annual base salary rate changes.
-Executive Vice Presidents and other key executives as determined by the Compensation Committee are required to hold share units with a value equal to two times their annual base salary rate.
-Until such time as the Chief Executive Officer or another officer covered by the quidelines has attained the applicable share ownership quideline. they are expected to retain 60% of the share units awarded to him or her by the Company.
+Certain Executive Officers, as determined by the Compensation Committee, are required to hold share units with a value equal to two times their annual base salary rate.
+Until such time as the Chief Executive Officer or another officer covered by the guidelines has attained the applicable share ownership guideline, they are expected to retain the share units awarded to him or her by the Company, with certain allowances to sell in order to meet tax obligations.

 The guidelines define a "share unit" as each share of Vera Bradley common stock beneficially owned, including shares of restricted stock and restricted stock units (but excluding any stock options).
 Both vested and unvested shares of restricted stock and restricted stock units are included in calculating share units, except that unvested equity awards subject to performance criteria are not included.
-All directors and officers subject to the stock ownership guidelines were in compliance with the guidelines as of March 31, 2017.
+All directors and officers subject to the stock ownership guidelines were in compliance with the guidelines as of March 31, 2018.